About us: Hi! We are Richard & Mogsy, keen runners, swimmers and triathletes, now living back in Spain after a year in New Zealand (2021 - 2022).

-Mogsy started running in her 40´s (now in her 50´s!) and has run various marathons, triathlons and an ultra marathon in places as far apart as New York, London, Hawaii and Sevilla, Spain to name a few!
-Her work has been in the sport industry, with England Athletics in the coach education sector.
+Mogsy started running in her 40´s, and has run many marathons, triathlons and an ultra marathon in places as far apart as New York, London, Hawaii and Sevilla, Spain to name but a few!
+Her work has been in the sports industry with England Athletics, in the coach education sector.

-Richard - just in his 60's and a British dentist here in Spain - had only run 5k when he met Mogsy 3 years ago and has now just completed his 6th marathon, at Big Sur in California!
-Richard is the main swimmer in the SwimRun team, having done competitive swimming in his youth, and is still a very strong swimmer - he will be towing Mogsy along!
+Richard is in his 60's, and had only run 5k when he met Mogsy 9 years ago.
+He has now completed his 7th marathon in Milan, Italy.
+Richard is the main swimmer in the SwimRun team.
+He was a competitive swimmer in his youth, and is still a good swimmer.
+He will be towing Mogsy along!

-In 2017 as well as the SwimRun challenges, we completed 3 marathons:
+In 2017, as well as the SwimRun challenges, we completed three marathons.

-We completed the Barcelona Marathon in Spain on 12 March, and followed this up with Big Sur Marathon in California USA at the end of April.
-The last marathon, the Women Can Marathon in South Devon, UK in May, was a trail marathon.
-Richard was not allowed to take part (women only race) but took the opportunity to help mark out the course, and then act as a marshal on the day.
+We completed the Barcelona marathon in Spain on 12 March, and followed this up with the Big Sur International marathon in California, USA, at the end of April 2017.
+The last marathon, the Women Can Marathon in South Devon, U.K. in May, was a trail marathon.
+Richard was not allowed to take part (as it was a 'women only' race), but took the opportunity to help mark out the course, and then acted as a marshal on the day.

-Our first SwimRun event was on 1 April Hvar, Croatia - organised by Ötillö, a sprint race to introduce us to this new event.
+Our first SwimRun event was on 1 April 2017, on the island of Hvar, Croatia, organised by Ötillö.
+This was a sprint distance race, to introduce us to this new event.
 It was supposed to be 15km long in total, but my GPS watch said we had covered 18km!
 Read our report on the Hvar Sprint here.